 Consider the homepage recommendations use case described in the previous section.
-These recommendations can actually be broken down into a variety of different types.
-Let’s explore this breakdown using Netflix as a reference once again:
+You can break these recommendations into a different types.
+Let’s explore this using Netflix:

 - Personalized recommendation: The Netflix recommender system predicts what viewers would like to watch in the moment.

 - Trending recommendations: These are defined by the popularity or ‘social proof’ in a relevant geographical area.
 For example, based on that data gathered from social media and Google analytics.